 Instructions

-- Heat 1 tbsp olive oil in a small frying pan.
+- Heat 1 tablespoon olive oil in a small frying pan.
 Add 1 chopped onion and cook over a medium heat until soft.
 Stir often.
-Add a clove of chopped garlic and 1 tsp ground coriander and cook for a further minute or two.
+Add a clove of chopped garlic and 1 teaspoon ground coriander and a teaspoon of ground cumin.
+Cook for a further minute or two.
 Set aside and allow to cool slightly.

-- Place 200g cooked sweetcorn, a tin of chickpeas and 1 tbsp chopped parsley into a food processor and pulse until well combined.
+- Place 200g cooked sweetcorn and the drained chickpeas into a food processor and pulse until well combined.

-- Add the onion mixture, 100g breadcrumbs, 60g spelt flour and a beaten egg and pulse again.
+- Add the onion mixture, 100g breadcrumbs, 60g oats, 1 tablespoon chopped parsley and your flax egg and pulse again.
+Season to taste with salt and pepper.

-- Place the baking tray in the fridge for at least one hour to firm up.
+- Place the baking tray in the fridge for at least 30 minutes to firm up.

-- Place them back on the baking tray and bake for 15-20 minutes until brown on both sides.
+- Place them back on the baking tray and bake for 15 minutes.
+Carefully turn over with a spatula and return to the oven for a further 10-15 minutes until golden brown on both sides.

 HAVE YOU TRIED THIS RECIPE?